Good habits and practices are important to living in good order. Doing good things haphazardly or inconsistently does not generate good order.

 Technical and Analytical Readings

-Habits and theory of mind:
+Habits and theories of mind:

 - Howard Margolis, Paradigms and Barriers: How Habits of Mind Govern Scientific Beliefs (University of Chicago Press, 1993).